-Unit title a nd description Assessment Correct in the production of t Option B1 British Depth Study: Anglo-Saxon and Norman England, c1060-88 P4 Period study: Superpower relations and the Cold War, 1941-91 40% of the total GCSE 64 marks (32 for the period study and 32 for the British depth study) Written paper: 1 hour and 45 minutes Students answer questions that assess their knowledge and understanding.
-Option 12 Thematic study and historic environment: Warfare and British society, c1250-present and London and the Second World War, 1939-45 30% of the total GCSE 52 marks Written paper: 1 hour 15 minutes Combination of source-based knowledge and understanding questions.
+Unit title a Assessment TVS:EST Option B1 British Depth Study: Anglo-Saxon and Norman England, c1060-88 P4 Period study: Superpower relations and the Cold War, 1941-91 40% of the total GCSE 64 marks (32 for the period study and 32 for the British depth study) Written paper: 1 hour and 45 minutes Students answer questions that assess their knowledge and understanding.
+SELTT-IHIBES Option 12 Thematic study and historic environment: Warfare and British society, c1250-present and London and the Second World War, 1939-45 30% of the total GCSE 52 marks Written paper: 1 hour 15 minutes Combination of source-based knowledge and understanding questions.
 Option 31 Modern depth study: Weimar and Nazi Germany, 1918-39 30% of the total GCSE 52 marks Written paper: 1 hour and 20 minutes Combination of source-based interpretations, knowledge and understanding questions.